 The benefit of a lawyer is adding business insight and identifying issues that could become an insurmountable problem later.

-Let me answer that question with an old saying: “No one plans to fail, they failed to plan.”
+“No one plans to fail – they failed to plan.”

 Business plans are helpful even in a one-person business because it allows you to identify the goals, the path, the strengths, the problems, etc. Sometimes business plans are required if you are seeking a loan or investor.

 It does not have to be the most complex business plan–it can be very simple and straightforward–but yes, you should have business plan.

 It depends on your business.
 Many industries — financial, food, or pharmaceuticals — have many licenses and registrations to comply with.

 If you are selling to the public you absolutely need insurance.
 Forge a relationship with an honest insurance broker who can advise you.
 The biggest risk is that someone will get hurt from something you sell or from being in your place of business.